sajibsrs/notes-on-github-actions/README.md

 #### 2.2.2 # repository_dispatch
 *Note: This event will only trigger a workflow run if the workflow file is on the default branch.*

 You can use the GitHub API to trigger a webhook event called **repository_dispatch** when you want to trigger a workflow for activity that happens outside of GitHub.
-For more information, see [Create a repository dispatch event](https://docs.github.com/en/rest/reference/repos#create-a-repository-dispatch-event).
+For more information, see [Create a repository dispatch event *[ext]*](https://docs.github.com/en/rest/reference/repos#create-a-repository-dispatch-event).

 Any data that you send through the client_payload parameter will be available in the github.event context in your workflow.